 In our time Armenia experienced a horrendous period during world war 1, where the ottoman empire carried out a genocide of ca. 600.000 Armenians.
 After World War 2 Armenia became part for the USSR until independent in 1991.

-It is a well kept secret that Armenia has an excellent wine production and cognac/brandy that competes with the very best in France.
+It is a well-kept secret that Armenia has an excellent wine production and cognac/brandy that competes with the very best in France.
 They may beg to differ, but the truth is at the local Brandy is excellent.
 It was the main use of the grapes produced and sold to the USSR, until the independence in 1991.
+Churchill got his “cognac” from here.
+Lots of it.

 Armenia is one of the oldest wine-producing nations in the world.
 In recent times, the Armenian wine sector realized the importance of their indigenous grape varieties.
 There is a new ambition to combine the excellent terroir and climate with their winemaking skills to produce a range of new wines-now truly world class.
 This is state of the art of wine-making!